LondonStageDB/website/README.md

 In the `/includes` folder, create a file named `db.php`.
 Use the code below as a template for the file.

-The Sphinx configuration is only needed if the Sphinx search engine was installed.
-The configuration for Sphinx may not need to change if Sphinx is installed on the web server.
+The parameters for the Sphinx engine will depend on whether Sphinx was installed locally or if it is running from a Docker container.

-For both the db (MySQL) and Sphinx `define()` statements, replace the host, port, user, password, and database configuration details.
+For both the MySql and Sphinx `define()` statements, populate the host, port, user, password, and database configuration details.

 ``` php
 <?php